 Refinancing your student loan can also provide some relief by lowering your interest rate.
 Interest rates are currently at historic lows, so refinancing can offer big savings, depending on your current rate.

 However, if you refinance a federal student loan, you lose access to federal benefits like forgiveness discharge options.
 Since refinancing is only offered by a private lender, you will need good credit and a steady income to qualify.
-Before making the decision to refinance, be compare features and interest rates from top student loan refinance companies.
+Before deciding to refinance, compare features and interest rates from top student loan refinance companies.